-Start listing all the addresses and the customer details that make sense for you in a spreadsheet.
+Start listing all the addresses and customer details that make sense for you in a spreadsheet.
 You can use this template here.

 When finished, sort the addresses by postcode or area to make a group of several orders.

-Keep in mind you can’t input more than ten stops at a time.
+Keep in mind you can’t input more than ten addresses at a time.
 If you want to start and end the route at the same point, you will have only nine stops for your route.
 If you have more than ten stops, you can do batches of ten until your route is finished.
 This makes route optimization on Google Maps time-consuming and difficult because you are not considering all your stops.

 Enter the stops in Google Maps

 Using the mobile app, click on the directions button and add the first destination from your list.
-Remember that Google Maps uses the current location as starting point.
+Remember that Google Maps uses the current location as the starting point.
 Click on the three dots in the upper-right side of the mobile app and select Add Stop.
-The order which you enter the stops is how the route will be mapped.
-You can’t upload a file, but Google’s autocomplete feature makes it pretty fast to add new destinations.
+The order in which you enter the stops is how the route will be mapped.
+You can’t upload a file, but Google’s autocompleting feature makes it pretty fast to add new destinations.